-ltem Fog Computing [1], [2] ETSI MEC Cloudlets Enables low latency?
-Yes Enables low jitter? · · · Yes Enables applications Yes Yes (in particular Not intrinsic to at the edge to be aware of the radio Cloudlets, but can be context-aware? access context of a added context aware. device, e.g. available uuucu bandwidth in a cell) Offers support for Yes Yes Yes geographical mobility of application on device?
-Requires platform Yes (thus calls for Yes (thus done in ETSI Yes (thus the desire to services to be interoperability, as standards-defining incorporate key APIs federated across therefore the new organisation) into the open source domains of different organisation Open Fog organisationy project OpenStack) edge node ownership Consortium p. oject openotacity and providers?
-Has particular focus on Yes No Not specifically on-line analytics and 110 Not specifically interplay with the Cloud?
-Supports applications N = 3 or more N = 2 or 3 (2: device + N = 3 typically typically deployed in (distributed Fog one edge location) or it stypically an N-tier hierarchy? infrastructure [2]) (3: device + one edge location + main cloud) Enables deployment in Yes (e.g. a fog node at Yes (e.g. together with Yes different versions, a traffic light) an LTE base station) including ruggedized · · · · · · · · · · · · · · · · · · · for outdoor use?
+Item Fog Computing [2], [3] ETSI MEC Cloudlets [1], [14] Enables applications Yes Yes (in particular Not intrinsic to at the edge to be aware of the radio Cloudlets, but can be context-aware? access context of a added device, e.g. available bandwidth in a cell) Offers support for Yes Yes Yes geographical mobility of application on device?
+Requires platform Yes (thus calls for Yes (thus done in ETSI Yes (thus the desire to services to be interoperability, as standards-defining incorporate key APIs federated across therefore the new organisation) into the open source domains of different organisation Open Fog project OpenStack) edge node ownership Consortium and providers?
+Has particular focus on Yes No Yes, includes this (e.g. on-line analytics and video analytics at the interplay with the edge, tags + meta-data Cloud? extracted at the edge shipped to the cloud for efficient global search) [18], [19] Supports applications N = 3 or more N = 2 or 3 (2: device + N = 3 typically typically deployed in (distributed Fog one edge location) or an N-tier hierarchy? infrastructure [3]) (3: device + one edge location + main cloud) Enables deployment in Yes (e.g. a fog node at Yes (e.g. together with Yes different versions, a traffic light) an LTE base station) including ruggedized for outdoor use?
 Is near-real-time Yes, in the sense that Partly (so far only to Partly (similar to left interaction amongst inter-fog node support mobility of a column), to support same apps on communication is device when the "handoff" of a virtual different edge nodes a supporting a fully device disassociates machine image from key consideration? distributed application from edge node 1 and edge node 1 to edge (e.g. communication associates with a new node 2 to get the edge between smart traffic edge node 2). app closer to a moving lights).
-See [2] Sect device.
-3.1.2 for more explanation.
+See [3] Sect device.
+3.1.2 for more.
 Stresses the need for Yes No No efficient communi- cation between edge nodes?
-Provides APIs for Yes: The "Fog Abstrac- Yes, currently assumed Yes, such APIs are provisioning and tion Layer" provides this is done via a exposed via OpenStack monitoring virtual such APIs [2] .
-Foglet Mobile Orchestrator and extensions to resources for software agents use (borrowing from ETSI OpenStack as compute, storage, such APIs and NFV MANO and service proposed at the network? constitute a distribu- orchestration for OpenStack Summit in constitute a distribu- ted fog orchestration orchestration for network function OpenStack Summit in Tokyo, Oct 27-30, 2015
+Provides APIs for Yes: The "Fog Abstrac- Yes, currently assumed Yes, such APIs are provisioning and tion Layer" provides this is done via a exposed via OpenStack monitoring virtual such APIs [3].
+Foglet Mobile Orchestrator and extensions to resources for software agents use (borrowing from ETSI OpenStack as compute, storage, such APIs and NFV MANO and service proposed at the network? constitute a distribu- orchestration for OpenStack Summit in ted fog orchestration network function Tokyo, Oct 27-30, 2015 framework.
+[3], Sect. virtualization) [16] 6.3.1. ·

-Item Fog Computing [1], [2] ETSI MEC Cloudlets Provides life-cycle management of distributed cloud apps?
-Yes, via the "Fog Service Orchestration Layer" [2] Yes, currently via Mobile Orchestrator and OSS/BSS of the telecoms network operator Partly specified Aims at supporting different use cases from multiple vertical industries?
-Yes (e.g. smart cities with smart traffic lights, energy (wind farms) Yes (e.g. security industry, content delivery industry) Yes (e.g. health sector, security sector, consumer discretionary with cognitive assistance) Has been originally promoted by?
-Cisco A group of 6 companies who founded ETSI ISG MEC: Nokia, Huawei, IBM, Intel, NTT DoCoMo, Vodafone Prof. Satya, Carnegie Mellon University [21], later supported by various companies including Intel, Huawei, Vodafone Which drivers inspired the concept?
+Item Fog Computing [2], [3] ETSI MEC Cloudlets [1], [14] Provides life-cycle management of distributed cloud apps?
+Yes, via the "Fog Service Orchestration Layer" [3] Yes, currently via Mobile Orchestrator and OSS/BSS of the telecoms network Partly specified Aims at supporting different use cases from multiple vertical industries?
+Yes (e.g. smart cities with smart traffic lights, energy (wind farms) yes (e.g. security industry, content delivery industry) Yes (e.g. health sector, security sector, consumer discretionary with cognitive assistance) Has been originally promoted by?
+Cisco A group of 6 companies who founded ETSI ISG MEC: Nokia, Huawei, IBM, Intel, NTT DoCoMo, Vodafone Prof. Satya, Carnegie Mellon University [24], later supported by various companies including Intel, Huawei, Vodafone Which drivers inspired the concept?
 IoT, Wireless Sensor and Actuator Networks (WSAN) NOKIA Liquid Apps, Telecom use cases like content acceleration, augmented reality etc. MEC as stepping stone towards 5G mobile networks.
-Research into distributed cloud and requirements stemming from Cognitive Assistance applications, see e.g. Gabriel architecture
+Research into distributed cloud and requirements stemming from Cognitive Assistance applications (see e.g. Gabriel architecture), Video Analytics etc.